muneeb0065/phish-guard/README.md

 📖 How to Use

-Pin the Extension: Click the puzzle piece in Chrome and pin PhishGuard.
+Pin the Extension: Click the puzzle piece icon in Chrome and pin PhishGuard.

 Visit a Page: Go to any website or open a suspicious email.